ncbi/cxx-toolkit/pages/ch_core.md

 Environment expansion occurs after splitting, so the Toolkit takes any resulting spaces or commas literally.

+Listing a nonexistent subregistry normally yields an error message with `Critical` severity.
+It is possible to make the error `Fatal` instead by preceding the name with `+` or suppress it altogether by preceding the name with a `-`.
+These possibilities may be of particular interest in conjunction with environment expansion to ensure complete configuration before proceeding or alternatively to allow for fully optional tuneups.

 Finally, the environment variable `NCBI_CONFIG_OVERRIDES` can be used to name a configuration file whose entries override any corresponding entries in all the processed registry files.

 <a name="ch_core.ini_search_order"></a>